nblancoalcala/Project_clim680.github.io/README.md

 _GPCP Precipitation_
 The Global Precipitation Climatology Project, or [GCPC](https://psl.noaa.gov/data/gridded/data.gpcp.html), is a monthly global precipitation dataset ranging from January 1979 to September 2023.
 It has a resolution of 2.5 degree latitude x 2.5 degree longitude global grid (144x72).

+_Niño 3.4_
+The Niño 3.4 is a climate index which represents the average equatorial SST's in the Pacific Ocean and is the most commonly used to define El Niño and La Niña events.
+This was found in the following path: '/home/lortizur/clim680/nino34_1982-2019.oisstv2_anoms.nc'

 ## Codes & Results